Why is Teamfight Tactics so popular?

 In Teamfight Tactics, you assemble an army of champions to automatically battle your foes through consecutive rounds of combat.
 After purchasing your units, you arrange them on a hexagonal chess board.
 When the round starts, the champions move on their own, attacking opposing units based on which are closest to them.

 Each champion has health and mana.
 Health drops when the champion is attacked, while mana increases over time.
-When a champion’s mana is full, the champion will use its unique ability, usually inflicting some damage on the enemy.
+When a champion’s mana is full, the champion will use its unique ability.
+This ability inflicts some damage on the enemy.

 The round ends after time runs out or when one player has lost all their units.
 Then the remaining units on the board are tallied up and deal that amount of damage to the losing player.
 Once you have taken 100 damage, you’re eliminated.
 The game continues until one player is left standing.
 At the end of the game, the top three players are given bonus rewards.